kallaway/100-days-of-code/log.md

 Today's Progress: I studied on SoloLearn and searched some questions that I didn't quite undertsand.
 Continued to my project and finished it but I have some problem with my grid and images.

 Feelings: I can focus for longer hours while coding now.
 I need to plan before coding.
 Every part of the project got messed up becuase I didn't group them before hand.
 But, I'm learning everyday, this should make it better.

+Day 17: December 20, 2019

+Today's Progress:I did "Technical Documentation Page" on freeCodeCamp, I will try to design navigation bar.I read some blogs and listened to syntax podcast,read some information on w3schools and MDN.

+Feelings:I'm feeling okay, today I noticed that I should work with Github, after making my projects betteer, I want to deploy to my account.